Osman Nuri Pasha (painter): Biography

 While his birth date has not been established, it is on record that he received his education in Istanbul, attending the Turkish Military Academy.
-In 1857, he received an appointment as court painter; serving under Sultans Abdülmecid I and Abdülaziz, who gave him paintings by European artists, to serve as examples for his work.
+In 1857, he received an appointment as a court painter; serving under Sultans Abdülmecid I and Abdülaziz, who gave him paintings by European artists, to serve as examples for his work.

-As a court painter he was eventually promoted to Brigadier General (Tuğgeneral) and became an art teacher at Kuleli Military High School.
-Most of Turkey's best-known painters were among his students, including Ahmet Ziya Akbulut, Hoca Ali Rıza and Hüseyin Zekai Pasha.
+As a court painter, he was eventually promoted to Brigadier General (Tuğgeneral) and became an art teacher at Kuleli Military High School.
+Most of Turkey's best-known painters were among his students, including Ahmet Ziya Akbulut, Hoca Ali Rıza, and Hüseyin Zekai Pasha.
 In 1877, during the Russo-Turkish War, he served as a military commander.

 Although he painted landscapes, most of his paintings deal with military subjects; notably battles and warships.
-These include his depiction of the Battle of Preveza (which was one of the first Turkish paintings to use Western-style oil techniques) and the sinking of the frigate Ertuğrul, following a good-will mission to Japan.
+These include his depiction of the Battle of Preveza (which was one of the first Turkish paintings to use Western-style oil techniques) and the sinking of the frigate Ertuğrul, following a goodwill mission to Japan.